damozhang/awesome-ios-star/README.md

 - [Periscope VideoViewController](https://github.com/gontovnik/Periscope-VideoViewController) [:star: 503] - Video view controller with Periscope fast rewind control.
 - [MHVideoPhotoGallery](https://github.com/mariohahn/MHVideoPhotoGallery) [:star: 1983] - A Photo and Video Gallery.
 - [PlayerView](https://github.com/davidlondono/PlayerView) [:star: 132] - Player View is a delegated view using AVPlayer of Swift.
-- [SRGMediaPlayer-iOS](https://github.com/SRGSSR/SRGMediaPlayer-iOS) [:star: 145] - The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any iOS application.
+- ~~[SRGMediaPlayer-iOS](https://github.com/SRGSSR/SRGMediaPlayer-iOS) - The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any iOS application.~~
 - [AVPlayerViewController-Subtitles](https://github.com/mhergon/AVPlayerViewController-Subtitles) [:star: 206] - AVPlayerViewController-Subtitles is a library to display subtitles on iOS.
 It's built as a Swift extension and it's very easy to integrate.
 - [MPMoviePlayerController-Subtitles](https://github.com/mhergon/MPMoviePlayerController-Subtitles) [:star: 186] - MPMoviePlayerController-Subtitles is a library to display subtitles on iOS.
 It's built as a Swift extension and it's very easy to integrate.
 - [ZFPlayer](https://github.com/renzifeng/ZFPlayer) [:star: 6795] - Based on AVPlayer, support for the horizontal screen, vertical screen (full screen playback can also lock the screen direction), the upper and lower slide to adjust the volume, the screen brightness, or so slide to adjust the playback progress.